epics-extensions/EPNix/docs/ioc/user-guides/developing-modules.rst

 --------------------------

-Before trying to compile your top, make sure that your support module is included in the ``support.modules`` option of your EPNix top:
+Before trying to compile your top, make sure that your support module is in the build environment:

 .. code-block:: nix
+   :caption: :file:`ioc.nix` --- Adding your support module to the build environment

-   support.modules = with pkgs.epnix.support; [ mySupport ];
+   propagatedBuildInputs = [
+     epnix.support.mySupport
+   ];

 Now that the support module is compiled and installed in a local directory, you can ask Nix to use it as is.